crytic/building-secure-contracts/program-analysis/echidna/testing-modes.md

 Using the "assertion" testing mode, Echidna will report an assert violation if:

 * The execution reverts during a call to `assert`.
-Technically speaking, Echidna will detect an assertion failure if it executes an `assert` call that fails in the first call frame of the target contract (so this excludes any internal transactions).
+Technically speaking, Echidna will detect an assertion failure if it executes an `assert` call that fails in the first call frame of the target contract (so this excludes any internal transactions in most of the cases).
 * An `AssertionFailed` event (with any number of parameters) is emitted by any contract.
 This pseudo-code summarizes how assertions work:

 ```solidity